7th Cavalry Regiment: The Iraq War

-The 3rd Squadron, 7th Cavalry was the spearhead and the screening force for the main elements of the U.S. 3rd Infantry Division during the Iraq War.
+The 3rd Squadron, 7th Cavalry, was the spearhead and the screening force for the main elements of the U.S. 3rd Infantry Division during the Iraq War.
 The 3d Squadron launched an attack under the command of LTC Terry Ferrell on 20 March 2003.

 Combat operations for Operation Iraqi Freedom began on 20 March 2003, when the squadron crossed into Iraq as the lead element of the 3rd Infantry Division.
-The Squadron attacked towards Baghdad fighting both the Republican Guard and the Sadam Fedayeen.
+The squadron attacked towards Baghdad fighting both the Republican Guard and the Sadam Fedayeen.
 With the capture of Baghdad, the division and the squadron transitioned to stabilization operations.
-By the time the Squadron had redeployed, it had killed 2,200 Iraqi personnel, 64 tanks, 41 armored vehicles, numerous active air defense systems, as well as trucks and civilian vehicles used as suicide bombers.
+By the time the squadron had redeployed, it had killed 2,200 Iraqi personnel, 64 tanks, 41 armored vehicles, numerous active air defense systems, as well as trucks and civilian vehicles used as suicide bombers.
 They were awarded the Presidential Unit Citation, the highest award given to a unit.
 The 3rd Squadron remains the only "spearhead" element to complete a combat tour without suffering a casualty.

 The 3rd Squadron, 7th Cavalry returned to Iraq as part of the 2nd Brigade Heavy Combat Team, 3rd Infantry Division during Operation Iraqi Freedom III.
 Between 21 January 2005 and 10 January 2006, the Squadron conducted combat operations in the burroughs of Rustamiyah, in southern Baghdad, the town of Salman Pak, and the Tigris river.
-The Squadron was led by LTC Michael J. Johnson.
-The Squadron fought through multiple engagements with insurgent forces; which, unfortunately resulted in the death of several Troopers and attached personnel.
-The Squadron was awarded the Meritorious Unit Citation for its performance in their Area of Operations.
+The squadron was led by LTC Michael J. Johnson.
+The squadron fought through multiple engagements with insurgent forces; which, unfortunately resulted in the death of several Troopers and attached personnel.
+The squadron was awarded the Meritorious Unit Citation for its performance in their Area of Operations.

 The 3rd Squadron, 7th Cavalry was mobilized yet again during the surge, OIV V May 9, 2007 – August 15, 2008, as part of the 2nd Brigade Heavy Combat Team, 3rd Infantry Division.
-As fate would have it, the 2nd HBCT was commanded by Colonel Terry L. Ferrel who commanded the Squadron during the drive to Baghdad in 2003.
-Unfortunately, the Squadron led by LTC Jeffery D. Broadwater was detached to a Brigade of the 82nd Airbone Division to conduct combat operations in the borough of Adamiyah in Baghdad.
-The Squadron fought through tough built up conditions against a determined insurgency resulting again in Troopers and attachments making the ultimate sacrifice.
-The Squadron returned to Fort Stewart, Georgia knowing it will deploy in support of Operation Enduring Freedom in the near future.
+The 2nd HBCT was commanded by Colonel Terry L. Ferrel who commanded the squadron during the drive to Baghdad in 2003.
+The Squadron led by LTC Jeffery D. Broadwater was detached to a brigade of the 82nd Airbone Division to conduct combat operations in the borough of Adamiyah in Baghdad.
+The squadron fought through built up conditions against a experienced insurgency resulting again in troopers and attachments dying.
+Yet, they still eliminated Adamiyah insurgenicies and defeated the largest known insurgency held up in the Abu Hanifa Mosque.
+Furthermore 3-7 Cav helped restore schools, businesses, and communities throughout the region.
+The soldiers of 3-7 cavalry led a communities resurgence with Iraqi Police chief Colonel Emad.
+He along with his local community joined forces with the soldiers and assisted in changes that by most standards seemed impossible.
+The squadron returned to Fort Stewart, Georgia knowing it will deploy in support of Operation Enduring Freedom in the near future.